Jeffrey-D-Pierce/Simple-HTML-Tree/README.md

 ### Rendering of relationships is controlled by sibling type

 If an item has childeren, there is a line from the parent.
 All childern have a line to toward the parent.
+Siblings have a connecting line to other siblings.
 The connecting line is determined by the sibling order:

 - only-child - has no connecting line to other siblings.